 To successfully install roof felt, you should use adhesive sparingly.
 This is because the bitumen in the shed felt will expand in warm weather and contract in the cold.
 If you use too much adhesive it will not provide as much give which could lead to tearing or cracking.

 Lean-to sheds will follow a similar process to a standard shed but you will only need one piece of felt to cover the whole area of the roof.
 If the lean-to shed is freestanding then you can cut a narrower strip of felt which can run along the top edge with a slight overlap to give 5cm down the back wall.

 How To Felt A Pent Shed Roof

 If you are looking to install felt on a pent shed roof then you will need to follow most of the steps for a standard shed.
-You will need three strips of felt and simply work your way up from the bottom to the top of the roof, ensuring you secure the felt all the way round the edges.
+You will need three strips of felt and simply work your way up from the bottom to the top of the roof, ensuring you secure the felt all the way around the edges.

 Looking for Shed Felt?

-If you are looking for shed felt then our BillyOh Mineral Shed Roofing Felt available in the following colours.
+If you are looking for shed felt then our BillyOh Mineral Shed Roofing Felt is available in the following colours.